fisser001/docker-impala-cluster/README.md

-# docker-impala-cluster
+# Impala benchmarking cluster with Hive and HDFS based on Docker-compose
 This repository contains all the container related code for creating the container images and starting the benchmarking cluster.

-All container have been build by docker and executed by docker-compose.
+All container have been build by Docker and executed by Docker-compose.

 All given information/code belong only to Apache Imapala which was one tool of the benchmark.
 Each component of Impala has its own Docker image.

-## Subfolders
+## Subfolder and relevant files

 The repository is divided into the following subfolder:

 ### base
-Contains the definition of the creation for an Apache Impala Docker base image.
+Contains the definition for the creation of an Apache Impala Docker base image.

 ### catalog
-Definition of the docker image for the Apache Impala catalog component.
+Definition of the Docker image for the Apache Impala catalog component.
 This definition is based on the previous defined base image.

 ### state-store
-Definition of the docker image for the Apache Impala statestore component.
+Definition of the Docker image for the Apache Impala statestore component.
 This definition is based on the previous defined base image.

 ### impalad
-Definition of the docker image for the Apache Impala impalad (worker) component.
+Definition of the Docker image for the Apache Impala impalad (worker) component.
 This definition is based on the previous defined base image.

 ### Docker-compose
 This file contains the main definiton of the Apache Impala cluster with additional components like HDFS, Hive, etc. which have been used by the benchmark.
-The file contains all components that are relevant for the execution of the benchmark.
+The file contains all components that are relevant for starting the benchmark environment.

-The Hadoop components which are used within in the docker-compose file are described in the following repository: https://github.com/fisser001/docker-hadoop
+The Hadoop components which are used within in the Docker-compose file are described in the following repository: https://github.com/fisser001/docker-hadoop

-The Hive components which are used within in the docker-compose file are described in the following repository: https://github.com/fisser001/docker-hive
+The Hive components which are used within in the Docker-compose file are described in the following repository: https://github.com/fisser001/docker-hive

-In order to start the cluster, docker and docker-compose have to be installed on the machine where the cluster should be started.
-If that is fullfilled navigate to the folder where the docker-compose file is located.
+In order to start the cluster, Docker and Docker-compose have to be installed on the machine where the cluster should be started.
+If that is fullfilled navigate to the folder where the Docker-compose file is located.
 The following command has to be executed for starting all relevant components:

 ```console
 docker-compose up
 ```

-After execution of the docker-compose file the following components will start:
+After execution of the Docker-compose file the following components will start:

 1. Hadoop Namenode (1x)
 2. Hadoop Datanode (3x)